 On Christmas Eve 2018, my wonderful grandpa passed away.
 I did not fly home across the country to my parents for Christmas like I had done every year of my adult life.
 I was too weak, and I vowed to focus on my health.
 I went to Palm Desert, a much shorter and calmer trip, and packed the presents my family had shipped to open via FaceTime.

 I knew my Grandpa was looking over me when the day after Christmas, I clicked on a link shared by the leading functional medicine doctor Dr. Mark Hyman that would forever change my life.
-It was to a health conference related to mold, and I clicked on one of the speaker bios that stood out.
+It was to a health conference related to mold, and I clicked on one of the other speaker bios that stood out.

-It lead me to a neuroplasticity program she developed for people with limbic system disorders which apparently included Multiple Chemical Sensitivities, ME/CFS, PTSD, and Fibromyalgia, among others.
+It lead me to a neuroplasticity program Annie Hopper developed for people with limbic system disorders which apparently included Multiple Chemical Sensitivities, ME/CFS, PTSD, and Fibromyalgia, among others.
 The program explains how an inflammatory response to long-term pathogenic or chemical exposure can cause dysfunction in the brain’s limbic system, similar to a traumatic brain injury, which can drive chronic illness.

 Her story, though she had a different condition, spoke to me.
 I found recovery stories on the site that were various versions of me and everything I had been through.
 The people were young and old, had various triggers (mold, Lyme, other pathogens, major chemical exposures, head injuries, emotional trauma, and more), and had various pathways and levels of dysfunction before reclaiming their health.
 I decided to give it a chance and began it immediately.